-Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Wisconsin Public School District Audit Manual, Issued by the Wisconsin Department of Public Instruction, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Revenues and expenditures reported on the Schedule are reported on the modified accrual basis of accounting and are generally in agreement with revenues and expenditures reported in the System's 2020 fund financial statements.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance and the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction.
+Under these cost principles, certain types of expenditures are not allowable or are limited as to reimbursement.
 Negative amounts shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
+Accrued revenue at year-end consists of federal and state program expenditures schedule for reimbursement to the System in the succeeding year while unearned revenue represents advances for federal and state programs that exceed recorded System expenditures.
+Because of subsequent program adjustments, these amounts may differ from prior year's ending balances.